fp-cybrilla/fp-cybrilla.github.io/content/upcoming/alpha/private-ltd-investments.md

 #### 2. View folio details

 Once the orders are processed, folios will be created.
-Authorised persons & beneficiaries will be able to view all the folios.
-Folio's tax status will be marked as `Private limited`
+Authorised persons will be able to view all the folios.
+Folio's tax status will be marked as `Private_limited`

 Refer API doc to [fetch a folio](https://fintechprimitives.com/docs/api/#fetch-all-folios)